Skip to main content

 Veracode Scan for VS Code is an extension for the Visual Studio Code IDE that integrates Static Application Security Testing (SAST), Software Composition Analysis (SCA), and Veracode Fix into your Software Development Lifecycle (SDLC).

-Scan results are only available in the IDE.
-They are not available in the Veracode Platform.
+Scan results are only available in your IDE.
+You cannot access the results in the Veracode Platform.

 Supported versions

-Veracode has tested the following versions, but the extension might work with other versions.
+Veracode has tested the following versions of VS Code, but the extension might work with other versions.

 Supported languages and frameworks